Swan Thong: Casting

 This is the final episode to guest star Shayan Sobhian as Behrad Tarazi and Adam Tsekhman as Gary Green as the two were both promoted to series regulars for the remainder of the show.
 Former series regular Ramona Young guest stars as Mona Wu, this is her final appearance as the character.
-American rapper Sisqó guest stars as himself.
-He was Klemmer's first choice for the cameo, however Klemmer did not ask him until four days before filming began.
+American rapper Sisqó makes a guest star appearance as himself as part of an exhibit in the "Museum of Bad Ideas".
+He was Klemmer's first choice for the cameo, however he did not ask him until four days before filming began.

 Filming

 "Swan Thong" was directed by Kevin Mock.
 The episode entered preparation on January 8, 2020, and ended on the 16th.
 Shooting began the next day and ran until January 29, 2020.
 A scene featuring a same-sex kiss between Charlie and Zari, the pairing being a popular ship by fans of the series, was shot.
 However, the scene was cut as it didn't fit the tone of the episode.
 Both Richard-Seller and Shimizu stated that the cast and crew were in favor of keeping the scene but concluded that it did not work well emotionally.
+Ashe appearing as both versions of Zari simultaneously was achieved through using motion capture and split screens.

 Release

+Ashe's performance was praised by critics, who noted the emotion in her characters exit.

 "Swan Thong" was first broadcast in the United States on The CW on June 2, 2020.
 The trailer was released on May 26, 2020.
-It originally aired to an audience of 730,000 live viewers with a .17 share among adults 18–49, a slight decrease from the previous episode, "The One Where We're Trapped on TV".
+It originally aired to an audience of 725,000 live viewers with a .17 percent share among adults 18–49, a slight decrease from the previous episode, "The One Where We're Trapped on TV".
 "Swan Thong" was viewed by around 35,000 less viewers that "The One Where We're Trapped on TV".
-It was the eight most viewed of the season when only counting live viewership.
 When accounting for seven-day DVR viewership the episode was seen by an additional 530,000 people for a total of 1.26 million viewers.

-Tala Ashe's performance was praised by critics, who noted the emotion in her characters exit.
+It was the eighth most viewed of the season when only counting live viewership.